Cone Penetrometer Technology (CPT)

 See the descriptions of SCAPS, X-ray Fluorescence (XRF), Laser-induced Fluorescence (LIF), and Raman Probe.

-See http://apps.em.doe.gov/ost/pubs/itsrs/itsr319.pdf for a description of the demonstration of an integrated Laser Induced Breakdown Spectroscopy (LIBS) and Cone Penetrometer Technology (CPT) system.
-This system was developed to analyze rapidly (currently less than 24 hours) the heavy-metals content of the subsurface soils.
-The CPT-deployed LIBS utilizes a high-energy laser pulse.
+A successful demonstration was performed at Sandia National Labs (SNL) in New Mexico using an integrated Laser Induced Breakdown Spectroscopy (LIBS) and Cone Penetrometer Technology (CPT) system to rapidly analyze (currently less than 24 hours) the heavy-metals content of the subsurface soils.
+The CPT-deployed LIBS using a high-energy laser pulse.
 The soil absorbs the energy and heat.
 Elemental analysis is conducted via an optical fiber.
-The CPT/LIBS system was successfully demonstrated at Sandia National Labs (SNL) in New Mexico.
+The CPT/LIBS system was successfully demonstrated.
 (LIBS technology developed by Los Alamos National Laboratories was successfully field tested to detect chromium and beryllium in surficial soils.
 However, one of the shortcomings of LIBS is the calibration/data analysis procedure requires a knowledge of soil type prior to effective LIBS analysis).